 Empty me of the things and people that held me back from being filled with the Spirit.

 I was allowing others to hold me back from my destiny.
 I was a doormat.
 A people pleaser.
 I found my worth in people rather than God.
-I wanted to be liked.
+I wanted to be accepted.

 But God had to empty me.
 To fill me again.